leandromoreira/fake-as-fuck/README.md

 * binary patch `chromedrive` vim %s/cdc_/lhe_/g
 * and so on.

 [The more I see, the less I know](https://youtu.be/yuFI5KSPAt4?t=189)!
-Long story short, there are solutions (obvisouly) to aid you in journey:
+Long story short, there are solutions (obviously) to aid you in your journey:
 * provisioning the selenium/chrome driver https://github.com/ultrafunkamsterdam/undetected-chromedriver
 * fake data providers https://github.com/joke2k/faker
 * ...

-In the end I passed the bot detectors (_Standing on the shoulders of giants_) and build a pretty simple (IMO) and useful thin layer to speed up my automations:
+In the end, I passed the bot detectors (_Standing on the shoulders of giants_) and build a pretty simple (IMO) and useful thin layer to speed up my automation:

 ```python
 import runner